 Do I Have to Skip Breakfast?

 You may have heard or read that a 16:8 plan means you can’t eat breakfast.
-The truth is that when it comes to intermittent fasting, a 16:8 schedule is extremely flexible – and simple.
-As long as you’re only eating for eight consecutive hours of the day, you can set your fasting period to whatever time suits you best.
+But when it comes to intermittent fasting, a 16:8 schedule is extremely flexible – and simple.
+You decide when your 16-hour fast begins and ends, so if you’re someone who simply can’t live without breakfast, don’t deprive yourself.

-Planning a 16:8 Fasting Schedule
+How to Plan Your 16:8 Fasting Schedule

-- Which meal is most important to me?
+- Which meal is essential to me?

 What Should You Eat on a 16:8 Intermittent Fasting Plan?